Time Cube: Time Cube concept

 Ray's personal model of reality, called "Time Cube", states that all of modern physics and education is wrong, and argues that, among many other things, Greenwich Time is a global conspiracy.
-He uses various graphs (along with pictures of himself) that purport to show how each day is really four separate days—SUN-UP, MID-DAY, SUN-DOWN, and MID-NIGHT (formerly morning, early afternoon, late afternoon, and evening)—occurring simultaneously.
+He uses various graphs (along with pictures of himself) that purport to show that four moments—SUN-UP, MID-DAY, SUN-DOWN, and MID-NIGHT—are experienced separately and simultaneously as earth rotates, making up four days.

 The following quotation from the website illustrates the recurring theme:

 When the Sun shines upon Earth, 2 – major Time points are created on opposite sides of Earth – known as Midday and Midnight.
 Where the 2 major Time forces join, synergy creates 2 new minor Time points we recognize as Sunup and Sundown.
 The 4-equidistant time points can be considered as Time Square imprinted upon the circle of Earth.
 In a single rotation of the Earth sphere, each Time corner point rotates through the other 3-corner Time points, thus creating 16 corners, 96 hours, and 4-simultaneous 24-hour Days within a single rotation of Earth – equated to a Higher Order of Life Time Cube.

 Ray offered $1,000 or $10,000 to anyone who could prove his views wrong.

 Reception

 Ray spoke about Time Cube at the Massachusetts Institute of Technology in January 2002 as part of a student-organized extra-curricular event during the independent activities period.
 He repeated his $10,000 offer for professors to disprove his notions at the event; none attempted it.
 John C. Dvorak wrote in PC Magazine that "Metasites that track crackpot sites often say this is the number one nutty site."
-He also characterized the site's content as "endless blather."
+He also characterized the site's content as "endless blather".
 When asked by Martin Sargent in 2003 how it felt to be an Internet celebrity, Ray stated that it was not a position he wanted, but something he felt he had to do as "no writer or speaker understands the Time Cube."
 Ray also spoke about Time Cube at the Georgia Institute of Technology in April 2005, delivering a speech in which he attacked the instruction offered by academics.

 In 2005, Brett Hanover made Above God, a short documentary film about Ray and Time Cube.
 The film was likely named after one of Ray's websites, which criticized the idea that God exists.
 Hanover's film won awards for Best Documentary at the Indie Memphis Film Festival and the Atlanta Underground Film Festival.

-In popular culture

-The song "To the End of the World" on Alestorm's 2017 album No Grave But the Sea makes several references to the Time Cube concept.